awslabs/aws-encryption-sdk-specification/data-structures.md

 ##### Keyring Trace

-A [keyring trace](#keyring-trace) containing all of the actions that keyrings have taken on this set of encryption materials.
+A [keyring trace](#keyring-trace) containing all of the actions keyrings have taken on this set of encryption materials.

 ##### Plaintext Data Key